therealbazzi/CoinbaseProTradingBotExample/README.md

 1) You need to run a pip install cbpro to get the public/authorized features of the cbpro appearing in this video https://youtu.be/E-xlK6UgV54
 2) For the authorized features, you need to create a coinbase account via https://coinbase.com/
 3) Login to https://pro.coinbase.com/ to get your public key, secret key and passphrases for API endpoint configurations
-4) create a mykeys.txt and insert your public key, secret key and passphrases.
+4) In mykeys.txt, replace the fields w/ public key, secret key and passphrases.